RFA0608/QQS3C/README.md

 # Process for simulating
 ## Setting
-This is required WSL enviroment for using openFHE and SEAL library.
+This require WSL enviroment for using openFHE and SEAL library.

 ### WSL
 1. WSL launch and download file copy on WSL.